 The study design is presented in Figure: MAGNITUDE Study Design.

-Abbreviations: AA, abiraterone acetate; AAP, abiraterone acetate with prednisone; AML, acute myeloid leukemia; AR, androgen receptor; BPI-SF, Brief Pain Inventory-Short Form; CT, computed tomography; DAT, dual action tablet; ECOG PS, Eastern Cooperative Oncology Group performance status; GnRHa, gonadotropin-releasing hormone analog; HRR, homologous recombination repair; L1, first-line therapy; mCRPC, metastatic castration-resistant prostate cancer; mCSPC, metastatic castration-sensitive prostate cancer; MDS, myelodysplastic syndrome; MRI, magnetic resonance imaging; NIRA, niraparib; nmCRPC, non-metastatic castration-resistant prostate cancer; ORR, objective response rate; OS, overall survival; PARPi, poly ADP-ribose polymerase inhibitor; PBO, placebo; PFS2, progression-free survival on first subsequent therapy; PO, orally; PSA, prostate-specific antigen; R, randomization; rPFS, radiographic progression-free survival; TCC, time to cytotoxic chemotherapy; TSP, time to symptomatic progression; TTPP, time to PSA progression.
+Abbreviations: 1L, first-line; AA, abiraterone acetate; AAP, abiraterone acetate with prednisone; AML, acute myeloid leukemia; AR, androgen receptor; BPI-SF, Brief Pain Inventory-Short Form; CT, computed tomography; DAT, dual-action tablet; ECOG PS, Eastern Cooperative Oncology Group performance status; EQ-5D-5L, European Quality of Life Five-Dimension Five-Level; FACT-P, Functional Assessment of Cancer Therapy-Prostate; GnRHa, gonadotropin-releasing hormone analog; HRQoL, health-related quality of life; HRR, homologous recombination repair; mCRPC, metastatic castration-resistant prostate cancer; mCSPC, metastatic castration-sensitive prostate cancer; MDS, myelodysplastic syndrome; MRI, magnetic resonance imaging; NIRA, niraparib; nmCRPC, non-metastatic castration-resistant prostate cancer; ORR, objective response rate; OS, overall survival; PARPi, poly ADP-ribose polymerase inhibitor; PBO, placebo; PFS2, progression-free survival on first subsequent therapy; PO, orally; PRO, patient-reported outcome; PRO-CTCAE, PRO version of the Common Terminology Criteria for Adverse Events; PSA, prostate-specific antigen; R, randomization; rPFS, radiographic progression-free survival; TCC, time to cytotoxic chemotherapy; TSP, time to symptomatic progression; TTPP, time to PSA progression.

 MAGNITUDE Gene-by-Gene Analysis